- Recreational and non-recreational fires are permitted between 6:00 pm-8:00 am from April 1 to October 31.

-The current fire danger is currently set to Extreme.
+The current fire danger is currently set to Moderate.

 Consult with your local by-law department for outdoor burning regulations in your municipality.